ProgrammingHero1/toy-marketplace/task_description.md

     > Create an **Add A Toy** page where there will be a form having the following fields:
     - Picture URL of the toy,
     - Name,
+    - seller name (if available from the logged in user)
+    - seller email (info from the logged in user)
     - Sub-category ( For example: if the website is based on Educational and learning toys, the sub-categories can be Math Toys, Language Toys, and Science Toys.)
     - Price,
     - Rating,
+    - Available quantity
     - Detail description

 <br/>